by Casey | Jan 9, 2024 | Blog , Daily Show Prep

 II.
 Let's talk about life.

 a.
-Being a Veteran means that one has signed a blank check to the government for them to cash, up to life itself
+Being a Veteran means that one has signed a blank check to the for them to cash, up to life itself

 i.
 Being killed in combat is not suicide